czbiohub/blog/_blog/tracer-bracer.md

 For TraCeR, we don't need to take any further steps after `summarize`, as we have the clonal groups already assigned.
 For BraCeR, extra steps outside of the tool are necessary to generate clone assignments.
 Clone assignment is accomplished by first dividing the antibody heavy chain variable region (VH) sequences into groups which contain the same V and J genes and CDR3 length.
 A clone assignment is made if the amino acid CDR3 sequence shares *similarity* with other members within its groups.

 Overall, these tools helps us identify single cells that have undergone clonal expansion.
 We currently run TraCeR and BraCeR analysis pipelines on [AWS Batch](https://docs.aws.amazon.com/batch/latest/userguide/what-is-batch.html) by manually submitting the jobs.
 We submit thousands of cells to be assembled asynchronously, then pull the assembled cells down and summarize them to identify clonal groups.
-While this workflow already carries out the analysis, we wanted to improve the reproducibility of the pipeline.
+While this workflow already carries out the analysis, we wanted to improve its reproducibility.
 Thus, we turned to Nextflow.

 ## What is Nextflow?